 The Healthy Living Grants Program

 Each year the Culpeper Wellness Foundation provides Healthy Living Grants to support health and wellness related programs and activities in the Foundation’s service area of Culpeper, Madison and Orange counties.
 Funding decisions on providing the grants to nonprofits in these counties are made by a volunteer grants advisory committee.
-The application period typically occurs in March and April, and the review process concludes in early May.
+The application period typically occurs in March and April, and the review process concludes in May.

-2020 Healthy Living Grant Applications
+Healthy Living Grant Applications